kibexd/Personal-Porfolio/README.md

 ## Description

-This portfolio showcases my projects and skills in web development.
-It is built using HTML, CSS, JavaScript, and jQuery to create a responsive and interactive user experience.
-The projects displayed highlight my proficiency in various technologies and my ability to design and develop functional and visually appealing websites.
+In this portfolio, I present my web development projects and abilities.
+I utilized HTML, CSS, JavaScript, and jQuery to construct it, ensuring a user-friendly and engaging experience.
+The projects exhibited here emphasize my proficiency in diverse technologies and my knack for crafting functional and visually pleasing websites.

 ## jQuery Integration